agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-08-final_evaluation.markdown

 </table>
 </div>

-# Ending Remarks
+# Future Work
 The results we have observed so far are a good start but this module is still in an experimental phase.
+As I mentioned above, this sampler could be faster if some performance issues were adressed.
+Mainly, the cost of the simulator function, that is called in every iteration of the sampler and can add up to significant amounts.
+On the other hand, this implementation is quite unstable, meaning that some runs can show reasonably good results and others can present problems with covariance matrix computation or low acceptance rates.
+Which results in poor parameter estimation.
+In future work, we would like to include tunning of the number of metropolis steps that each chain goes through.
+This might deal efectively with the low acceptance rate issues.
+Currently, this SMC-ABC implementation, cannot sample from transformed PyMC3 variables, as it encounters boundary issues.